 Drought Tolerance and Nighttime Transpiration

-Competitive trees that increased gsn more responsively to the drought treatment over time tended to have less extreme water potentials.
-This pattern was opposite in the noncompetitive solo C trees, where higher rates of gsn increase over time showed less extreme water potentials (p=0.027 for the full mixed effects model; Fig. 4a).
+(p=0.027 for the full mixed effects model; Fig. 4a).
 However, this relationship was not significant for any individual planting group (C p=0.688; C-C p=0.065; C-X-C p=0.844; C-B p=0.413).
 On every sampling day, the nighttime transpiration rates were substantial, averaging 36.7% of daytime transpiration rates.
 Of the trees’ total transpiration, 21.6% occurred at night.
 Nighttime transpiration as a proportion of total transpiration for each planting group ranked as follows from greatest to least: C-B > C-X-C > C-C > C (Fig. 4b).

-Hydraulic Redistribution Pulse Experiment

-After the isotope label pulse, isotopic enrichment was surprisingly negligible in all soil samples, but hydrogen isotope ratios did indicate that enrichment occurred in all leaf samples in time periods following the initial label pulse.
-Peak enrichment of leaf water occurred during the 12-hour sampling period for 7 of the 10 sampled trees, indicating that rapid hydraulic redistribution was occurring in these pots (Fig. 5).
-“Water pull” by the sampled tree from the isotopically labeled tree was quantified by dividing the difference between amount of water transpired per second by the distance between trees.
-No relationship was found between strength of water pull and time to maximum leaf water enrichment (p=0.616), nor was there a relationship between water pull and level of leaf enrichment (p=0.102; Fig. S7).

 Discussion

 We tested here the role of how belowground competition for water affects nighttime stomatal conductance in a model tree species.
 We found that gsn tended to increase in competitive planting groups, although the relationship was not linear with competition strength because gsn tended to be highest in intermediate strengths of competition.
 Counterintuitively, we found that decreasing water availability tended to increase gsn with the strongest increases also apparent in intermediate competition groups (Fig. 2a, Fig. S4).
-Finally, we observed some evidence linking gsn to carbon uptake benefits, but limited evidence connecting gsn to growth or levels of isotopically-quantified hydraulic redistribution.
+Finally, we observed some evidence linking gsn to carbon uptake benefits, but limited evidence connecting gsn to.
 We conclude that competition very likely influenced gsn but extreme levels of competition (e.g. the C-B treatment) may have overwhelmed our hypothesized linear expected gradient of increasing gsn with increasing competition.